karlduino/CO2monitor/docs/instructions.md

 software.
 You should be able to use any USB power adapter.
 You should also be able to use any USB backup battery, like for a phone.
 Or you can power the project with a USB port in a computer.

+### Calibration

+These SenseAir S8 including some auto-calibration feature (automatic baseline calibration, ABC).
+It considers past measurements and makes an adjustment up or down, changing the baseline by no more than about 30-50 ppm every 8 days.

+If you place the CO2 monitor outside in fresh air for 5-10 minutes, it should give a reading that is close to 420 ppm.
+If it reads much too high or much too low (say 320 or 500), you may want to manually calibrate it.

+I did this by soldering three solid wires together and then using that plus a female-to-female jumper.

+Turn the unit off.
+Remove the black wire from the SenseAir S8 sensor and plug the three-way wire there and into ground on the Arduino.
+Turn the unit back on; it should be working normally.
+And you have one open connection on your three-way wire.
+You then when to touch that to the 5th pin on the 5-pin side of the SenseAir S8 (two holes away from your yellow wire, on the other side from the green wire) for more than 4 seconds but less than 8 seconds, so go for 5 seconds.
+It should then reset the baseline to 400 ppm.
+(If you connect the pin to ground for more than 8 seconds, it will reset the baseline to 0 ppm, which you definitely don't want.)